 Many of the designs within the Tulum collection feature a smooth or spiky finish in a nod to the abundance of cacti, synonymous with the Mayan Riviera.
 Hand painted spikes are also added to convex mirrors and bowls in a continuation of this motif.
 A touch of whimsy can also be found in the Turtle Magnifying Glass, inspired by the sea-dwelling reptiles who famously lay their eggs on Tulum’s beaches.

 Paying tribute to the ‘living from the land’ way of life are the magnificent Cacti sculptures, glazed in pink with green interactions to produce an irregular finish.
 This nature-inspired look is present throughout the collection, contributing to L’Objet Founder Elad Yifrach’s vision of raw, unfinished beauty.
-A muted colour palette allows this collection to be effortlessly incorporated into any interior.
+A muted color palette allows this collection to be effortlessly incorporated into any interior.

 At the heart of Tulum is the Cenote Collection.
 Comprising of large vases and bowls, these striking pieces take inspiration from the sunken pools of the same name, found in the Mayan jungle.
 Their organic, natural shape mimics Tulum’s remarkable network of cave systems that link the Yucatan jungles to the Caribbean Sea.